For those interested in cultural experiences, a visit to the Muscat Fish Market is a must do.

 In the Muttrah area of Muscat takes place a traditional fish market, not far from the Corniche and the Souq.
 At the moment it is still small and full of charm.
-However they are building a bigger one and I don't know if the atmostphere will remain.
+I hope it can keep its atmosphere.

 This area is where you come to observe everyday life.
 I was surprised at how little impact tourism has on this tradition.
 They just keep going as if we were not here.
 I loved it!